jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 Welcome to my very first post of the blog!
 I wanted to take some time to brush up on ML foundations and what better way to learn (or re-learn) technical topics than to write up one's findings?
 I'm also hoping that treating these blog posts as final artifacts will be a useful forcing function for actually completing the projects.

 Into the meaty content.
-In this post, I will walk through the implementation of a simple fully-connected neural network to tackle image classification on the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset), which contains 70,000 28x28 pixel images of handwritten digits.
+In this post, I will walk through the implementation of a simple fully-connected neural network to tackle image classification on the [MNIST dataset](https://www.kaggle.com/datasets/hojjatk/mnist-dataset).
 I will implement backpropagation and stochastic gradient descent from scratch using `numpy` and provide high-level derivations and intuition for computing weight updates of each of the neurons, but I'll try not to get overly academic with it.
 This was a fun and surprisingly challenging exercise, and it made me even more thankful that mature automatic differentiation libraries like `pytorch` exist - I imagine that manually computing gradients for a 30+ layer ResNet would entail a special kind of masochism.

 <!-- ## Loading the Dataset